ionic-team/ionic-framework/core/src/components/accordion/readme.md

 This example will set the text color of the header `ion-item` to red when the accordion is expanded.

-## Managing Accordion State

-The state of all accordions is managed by the parent `ion-accordion-group` in the `value` property.
-Managing the state using the `value` property means you do not need to know which accordions are already open when you want to programmatically open another accordion.
-See [Usage](#usage) for a code example.

 ## Accessibility

 ### Animations